C++ Arrays using std::vector

 Ryan McCombe

 Inevitably, we will want to store a group of related objects.
-That might be a collection of characters in a party; a collection of buttons on a UI, or just a simple collection of numbers.
+That might be a collection of characters in a party; a collection of buttons on a UI; and countless other use cases.

 class Character {};